 But how do you know which kind of attack you are experiencing?

 In truth, there is no such thing as an “anxiety attack.”
 At least not in a diagnosable sense.
-What people may be referring to when they say “anxiety attack” might be some of the symptoms of an anxiety disorder, which is a diagnosable condition.
+What people may be referring to when they say “anxiety attack” might be some of the symptoms of anxiety, which is a diagnosable condition.

-In this post, Klarity will explore panic attacks, anxiety attacks, and their causes so you can better decide which condition fits your symptoms.
-We’ve helped 30,000+ people find online anxiety, depression, insomnia, and ADHD treatment through our novel telemedicine services.
+In this post, Klarity will do a deep dive into the panic attack vs anxiety attack question.
+We’ll explore panic attacks, anxiety symptoms, and their causes so you can better decide which condition fits your symptoms.

 What is a Panic Attack?